 The creepiest exhibit is a collection of porcelain dolls and an Ouiji board in a hallway closet.
 The dolls’ complexions are pitted, and their eyes witchy-black: a result of finishing wax that has melted off over the years.
 But disturbing nonetheless.

-TOUR: Pennsylvania National Fire Museum.
+TOUR: Pennsylvania National Fire Museum (pictured above).
 The museum’s motto is, “Give us 90 minutes and well give you the history of the fire service from 1790 to the present.”
 And what a fun 90 minutes it is.
 The station was in operation from 1899 until 1980 and repurposed in 1995 as this terrific museum, reborn to appear like it did in the Victorian age.

 Walk in to the old Reily Hose Co.
 Hook and Ladder #10 and say hello to Bert and Charlie, fabrications (complete with sound effects) of the real horses that used to pull the fire wagon.
 Back in the early 1800’s, Firehouses were essentially privately run and in competition with each other.
 Whoever got to the fire first got paid.
 You’ll learn about this and other little known facts about the early fire service and its equipment.